biosustain/trp-scores/README.md

 # trp-scores

-Code used for scoring genes as upregulation / downregulation candidates for increased tryptophan production.
+Code for scoring genes as upregulation / downregulation candidates for increased tryptophan production.
+Used in [this pre-print](https://doi.org/10.1101/858464).

 ### Requirements